TroelsMortensen/CodeLabs/Tutorials/TodoTutorialPart1_Blazor/012 Adding services.md

 Now, whenever a page request a class, which has been added as a service, the framework will create that for us.
 If we request a class, which hasn't been added, the framework will give an error, saying it was unable to create the requested service.

-Notice we use `AddScoped`, this is a good default approach.
+Notice we use `AddScoped<...>`, this is a good default approach.
 Adding a singleton can sometimes cause problems, if you are not careful.

 With the line